carjug/fortune_tellerbot/README.md

     + Heroku and Twitter API is the biggest tech dependency that I can think of.
 A big skill dependency is knowing how to automate my code to execute without the physical press of a button -- hooooowwww?!
 With heroku??
 So crazy.
 So excite.
   - What does success look like for this project?
 What does _done_ mean?
     + Success is getting my bot to tweet in response to certain keywords in tweets (maybe hashtags?).
 Ideally I want to set up automation of my bot through a heroku app, but complications may arise there, due to the fact that I never done anything like automation before.
 So for now MVP is a Twitter Bot that responds to tweets containing a given set of keywords.
 Automation is the next step from MVP.
-- Creat a Trello board in which you decompose the tasks and deliverables of the project.